Do One Wheel Nut Tires Make For Faster Pit Stops?

 A lug nut is a metal piece used to fasten a wheel to a car.
 More specifically, the lug nut secures the hub of the wheel to the studs on the axle of the car.
 This helps to center the wheel on the axle and hold it in place.
 Lug nuts are usually made of chrome-plated steel but can also be made of titanium or anodized aluminum which are more lightweight than the steel ones.

 To tighten a lug nut, the tools needed include a socket wrench and a torque wrench.
 However, pit crew members use a power tool called an impact wrench that requires less effort to tighten lug nuts.
 When using the traditional tools, the lug nut is placed on the wheel and initially tightened with the socket wrench.
 Following this method, the torque wrench is used to finish tightening the nut until the wrench produces a clicking noise, signaling that the nut is tightened all the way.

 After a NASCAR race, cars are subjected to a lug-nut check to ensure that all of their lug nuts are safely secured.
 A lug-nut penalty is assessed to a team when a lug nut on a car’s wheel is not securely fastened.
-The maximum penalty for a lug-nut penalty is a $10,000 fine for the team and a four-week suspension for the crew chief, tire changer, and jack operator.
+The maximum penalty for a lug-nut penalty is a $10,000 fine for the team and a two-week suspension for two crew members.
 NASCAR considers whether a dangerous situation was created as a result of the loose lug nut when determining the severity of the penalty.

 When wheels had five lug nuts, glue was an essential part of the wheel’s functionality.
 Before each race, the lug nuts were glued to the wheel, and the glue was the only thing keeping the lug nuts in place.
 Furthermore, the amount of glue used is crucial when securing the lug nuts.
 The glue should not be too dry or too sticky.
 In addition, the timing of when the glue is applied is also important depending on the given weather conditions.